Oklahoma City Air Defense Sector

-The Oklahoma City Air Defense Sector (OCADS) is an inactive United States Air Force organization.
+The Oklahoma City Air Defense Sector is an inactive United States Air Force organization.
 Its last assignment was with the Air Defense Command's 29th Air Division at Oklahoma City Air Force Station, Oklahoma.
+The sector was responsible for air defense of a region encompassing several states in the central United States.
+It was one of the few air defense sectors never upgraded to the Semi-Automatic Ground Environment.